A poem with regard to Shlomo (Solomon)

 Who succeeds more in battle?
 A hired mercenary or a firm believer and a true patriot?
 Without God in us we are incapable of providing proper protection.
 Without belief, without true conviction for our cause our Watchman has stayed awake in vain.
 He will not really be paying attention.
 He will just be waiting for his shift to be over.

-To achieve God's blessing for our family, our business, our Krav Maga association, we must be pure in our dealings, we must be pure with our intentions.
+To achieve Gods' blessing for our family, our business, our Krav Maga association, we must be pure in our dealings, we must be pure in our intentions.
 We can't just pretend to want to help people; we must really sincerely want to help people.
-If God does not bless an organization then we have labored in vain.
+If God does not bless our organization then we have labored in vain.

 It is vain for you to rise up early, to sit up late, to eat the bread of toil; for truly to his beloved he gives tranquility.

 Our rabbis say you should rise up in the morning like a lion, overcoming your lazy instincts.
 But how?
-If you have a purpose in your heart, if you have spirit, goals, passion, then you can do it.
+If you have spirit, goals, passion, then you can do it.
 But if you are empty inside, void of spirit, then "It is vain".

 Similarly, staying up late at night, for what purpose?
 There must be a spiritual component in your work.
 Peace, tranquility, true inner peace, is a result of spiritual awareness.

-(Psalms 127, with personal interpretation by Moshe D. Katz, son of Rabbi Paul M. Katz of blessed memory, my father my teacher)
+Psalm 127, with personal interpretation by Moshe D. Katz, son of Rabbi Paul M. Katz of blessed memory, my father, my teacher.